The Stirling Range National Park was gazetted in 1913.

 Stirling Range National Park encloses the only major mountain range within the southern half of Western Australia.
 The Park is one of the richest areas for flora in the world with 1500 species, many of which grow nowhere else, packed within its boundaries.

-The mountains were formed between 2 and 1.2 billion years ago and subsequently converted to quartzites and shales 1.2 billion years ago.
+The mountains were formed as much as two billion years ago and subsequently converted to quartzites and shales 1.2 billion years ago.

 The Stirling Range was named by Surveyor General J.S.
 Roe in 1835 after Sir James Stirling, then Governor of Western Australia.
 In his diary Roe records, “These remarkable and picturesque mountains being as yet unknown collectively by any distinguishing appellation, and His Excellency having kindly consented to my conferring on them a name, I called them the ‘Stirling Range’, after the Governor”.